 7.2.5 Invoices.
 DocuSign will provide billing and usage information in a format we choose, which may change from time to time.
 DocuSign reserves the right to correct any errors or mistakes that it identifies even if it has already issued an invoice or received payment.
 Customer agrees to notify us about any billing problems or discrepancies within thirty (30) days after they first appear on your invoice.
 If Customer does not bring such problems/discrepancies to our attention within thirty (30) days, it agrees to waive its right to dispute such problems or discrepancies.

 7.2.8 Tax Responsibility.
-All payments required by these Terms are stated exclusive of all taxes, duties, levies, imposts, fines or similar governmental assessments, including sales and use taxes, value-added taxes (“VAT”), goods and services taxes (“GST”), excise, business, service, and similar transactional taxes imposed by any jurisdiction and the interest and penalties thereon, excluding taxes based on DocuSign’s net income (collectively, “Taxes”).
+All payments required by these Terms are stated exclusive of all taxes, duties, levies, imposts, fines, or similar governmental assessments, including sales and use taxes, value-added taxes (“VAT”), goods and services taxes (“GST”), excise, business, service, and similar transactional taxes imposed by any jurisdiction and the interest and penalties thereon, excluding taxes based on DocuSign’s net income (collectively, “Taxes”).
 Customer shall be responsible for and bear Taxes associated with its purchase of, payment for, access to or use of the DocuSign Services.
 Where the responsibility to remit Taxes falls upon DocuSign, the Taxes will be added to the payment and payable to DocuSign at the same time as the payment.
 Taxes shall not be deducted from the payments to DocuSign, except as required by law, in which case Customer shall increase the amount payable as necessary so that after making all required deductions and withholdings, DocuSign receives and retains (free from any Tax liability) an amount equal to the amount it would have received had no such deductions or withholdings been made.
-Customer hereby confirms that DocuSign can rely on the name and address set forth in its registration for a Subscription Plan as being the place of supply for sales tax purposes.
+Customer hereby confirms that DocuSign can rely on the name and address set forth in its registration for a Subscription Plan as being the place of supply for Tax purposes.
 DocuSign’s and Customer’s obligations under this Section 7.2.8 (Tax Responsibility) shall survive the termination or expiration of these Terms.

-7.3.1 If you register for a free trial, promotional offer or other type of limited offer for use of DocuSign Services (“Free Trial”), you may be presented with additional terms and conditions when registering for a Free Trial, and any such additional terms and conditions are hereby incorporated into these Terms by reference and are legally binding.
-This Section 7.3 (Free Trial and Special Offers for DocuSign Services) supersedes and apply notwithstanding any conflicting provisions with regard to access and use of a Free Trial.
+- If you register for a free trial, promotional offer, or other type of limited offer for use of DocuSign Services (“Free Trial”), you may be presented with additional terms and conditions when registering for a Free Trial, and any such additional terms and conditions are hereby incorporated into these Terms by reference and are legally binding.
+This Section 7.3 (Free Trial and Special Offers for DocuSign Services; Early Access Programs) supersedes and applies notwithstanding any conflicting provisions with regard to access and use of a Free Trial.

-7.3.4 Notwithstanding any other provision of these Terms, including without limitation the warranties described in Section 9 (Warranties and Disclaimers) or any service-specific terms and conditions applicable to a particular DocuSign Service, including exhibits and attachments accompanying such schedule (“Service Schedule”), during a Free Trial the DocuSign Services are provided “AS IS” and “as available” without any warranty that may be set forth in these Terms, and DOCUSIGN DISCLAIMS ANY IMPLIED WARRANTIES INCLUDING WITHOUT LIMITATION MERCHANTIBILITY OR FITNESS FOR A PARTICULAR PURPOSE AND DOCUSIGN’S TOTAL AGGREGATE LIABILITY ARISING OUT OF OR RELATING TO CUSTOMER’S USE OF THE FREE TRIAL IS $100.
+- Notwithstanding any other provision of these Terms, including without limitation the warranties described in Section 9 (Warranties and Disclaimers) or any service-specific terms and conditions applicable to a particular DocuSign Service, including exhibits and attachments accompanying such schedule (“Service Schedule”), during a Free Trial the DocuSign Services are provided “AS IS” and “as available” without any warranty that may be set forth in these Terms, and DOCUSIGN DISCLAIMS ANY IMPLIED WARRANTIES INCLUDING WITHOUT LIMITATION MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND DOCUSIGN’S TOTAL AGGREGATE LIABILITY ARISING OUT OF OR RELATING TO CUSTOMER’S USE OF THE FREE TRIAL IS $100.

 7.6.3 Required Disclosure.
 If DocuSign is required by law to disclose Confidential Information, DocuSign will give prompt written notice to Customer before making the disclosure, unless prohibited from doing so by the legal or administrative process, and assist Customer to obtain where reasonably available an order protecting the Confidential Information from public disclosure.